 Varicocele is, of course, the leading known cause of male infertility and it is in fact associated with sperm DNA damage.
 There is now much-growing evidence to show that varicocele repair may, in fact, improve sperm DNA integrity.
 Initiatives to reduce the levels of fragmentation can also be assessed by undertaking a second test three months after the first.

 Initial reports do suggest that DNA damage, in fact, occurs at the post-testicular level, so that testicular sperm may indeed have a healthier DNA integrity than ejaculated sperm.
-Furthermore, several studies do show that ICSI may be a more effective treatment than IVF for sperm with high DNA fragmentation since its impact on fertilization and pregnancy rates are not as detrimental compared to IVF.
+Furthermore, several studies do show that ICSI may be a more effective treatment than IVF for sperm with high DNA fragmentation since its impact on fertilization and pregnancy rates are not as detrimental compared to IVF treatment in Hyderabad.

 This view is indeed borne out by a large Swedish study based on 1633 IVF or ICSI cycles which reported a significant decrease in fertilization rate, embryo quality and live birth rate following IVF using sperm with high DNA damage, whereas the outcomes with ICSI treatment were not of course much affected by the quality of the sperm DNA.